syndesisio/syndesis-ui/README.md

 $ yarn start:minishift
 ```

+Some developers may choose to keep Minishift running on their desktops, so in that case you'd likely skip the first step and instead do `minishift status` to check to see if it's still running before proceeding to the next step.

 Follow the instructions above for opening the Syndesis UI in your browser.

 At the end of the day you might want to stop Minishift: